Manish3234/WTP-Converter-/README.md

 ---

-## ▶️ Running the Program
+# ▶️ Running the Program

-Run:
+Once installation and configuration are complete, activate your virtual environment and run:

 ```bash
 python main.py
 ```

-The program will open a camera window.
+The program will display a camera window.

-You should see:
+You should see a message similar to:

 ```text
 ============================================================